13 hectares of nature - over 800 varieties of trees

-The Arboretum of Paris: the living museum of trees at the gates of Paris
+The Arboretum of Paris: the living museum of the tree at the gates of Paris

 - The Arboretum of Paris is a living museum dedicated to trees and with an educational vocation

-- It covers 13 hectares and presents 1200 trees, 650 species of deciduous and coniferous treesA variety of environments, including a wetland and a limestone meadow, all in a natural setting
+- It covers 13 hectares and presents 1200 trees, 650 species of hardwoods and conifersvarious environments including a wetland and a limestone meadow, all in a natural environment

 - The center of the arboretum is dedicated to conifers.
-But there are also oaks and willows to the north, maples, lime trees and ash trees to the south...
-A small pond is home to the "caramel tree", whose leaves spread a sweet caramel smell in autumn when crumpled.
+But there are also oaks and willows to the north, maples, lindens and ashes to the south...
+A small pond is home to the "caramel tree", whose leaves give off a sweet caramel scent in autumn when crumpled.

-- All the trees are labelled, so you won't miss any specimen!
+- All trees are labeled, you will not miss any specimen!

-- The walk begins with the central path lined with maples and lime trees which leads to a magnificent yew tree several dozen metres high.
+- The walk begins with the central alley lined with maples and lindens which leads to a magnificent yew tree several dozen meters high.
 Afterwards, you are free to follow the marked path under the canopy or to take the side paths.
 The map of the Paris Arboretum is here.

-- Among the 5 trees not to be missed : the giant sequoia, 25 m high, it is located in the centre of the arboretum, opposite the main entrance.
+- Among the 5 trees not to be missed : the giant sequoia, It is located in the center of the arboretum, in front of the main entrance.
 The weeping cedar of the Atlasa funny tree that looks like the dog Pollux.The handkerchief tree (China)), which is planted at the edge of the pond near the small bridge (to the right of the main entrance).
-Napoleon pine whose bark seems to be composed of scales of several grey-green colours, strongly resembling a military lattice.
+The Napoleon pine whose bark seems to be composed of scales of several colors gray-green, looking very much like a military mesh.
 The Coulter Pine or widowmaker treebeautiful pine tree.
-Chinese elm, very rare tree and in danger of extinction in its country of origin.
+Chinese elm, The tree is very rare and in danger of extinction in its country of origin.